Turning Point of Tampa Addiction Treatment Tampa Florida

 Books and Literature

-One of the most referenced books in 12 step circles comes from another very influential member of AA by the name of Chuck C. Published by New Look publishing is titled, “A New Pair of Glasses”.
+One of the most referenced books in 12 step circles comes from another very influential member of AA by the name of Chuck C. Published by New Look Publishing is titled, “A New Pair of Glasses”.
 Chuck Chamberlain, (1902-1984), was a well known AA member, in Southern California.
 His story details his spiritual experience in AA.

 Turning Point of Tampa